 Maintain Canberra Potters and Watson Arts Centre as a dynamic, innovative and inspiring arts hub of excellence, supporting personal and professional development across all levels of ceramic arts practice while providing exciting community engagement through artist, exhibition and visitor experiences.

-The board was appointed at the AGM in April 2021 and serves until the AGM in 2022.
+The board was appointed at the AGM in May 2024 and serves until the AGM in 2025.
 Collectively it encompasses a range of management, financial, governance, legal, education and artistic expertise:

 Janet DeBoos